blaenk/blaenk.github.io/provider/notes/gdb.markdown

 The `finish` command instructs GDB to resume execution until just after the current stack frame finishes, i.e. until just after the current function call finishes.
 However, if there are any intervening breakpoints, GDB _will_ pause at them.

 The `until` command resumes execution until GDB reaches a machine instruction that has a higher memory address than the current one.
 Like `finish`, it pauses at intervening breakpoints.
 The `until` command is usually useful when used on loops.
 It also accepts arguments similar to `break`, which causes execution to continue until that location is reached.

+The `advance` command continues to a specific location which is specified in the same form that `break` accepts.
+This essentially has the effect of continuing to a temporary breakpoint denoted by the location.

 # Inspecting